macinj1/nemo-4.2.0_Puhti/README.md

 srun ./nemo
 ```

-_WARNING_: modify the SBATCH option in the "job.sh" accordingly to your wishes.

 Once the simulation ends, the data will be located in the folder of our case.
-In our example, the data will be located in **ICE_ADV2D_MINE_CASE**.
+In our example, the data will be located in **MY_ICE_ADV2D**.